VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 ```

 I prefer quotes around strings like paths for cleanliness and readability in scripts, but you don't need the quotes around the path names on any of those commands.
-I don't use quotes in the commandline for speed.
+I don't use quotes in the command line for speed.
 Powershell is expecting a string so it'll figure it out:

 ```powershell
 PS > Remove-Item C:\Temp\*